Poland–Serbia relations: Middle Ages

-Modern history
+Modern Age

-19th century
+There are documents on Polish officers participating in the First Serbian Uprising (1804-1813).
+In the second half of the 19th century, especially after the suppression of the January Uprising in Poland (1864), some 20 Polish doctors arrived in Serbia, most of which settled down and gave a great contribution to the development of medical culture in the renewed Serbian state.

 After the November Uprising (1830–31), Polish revolutionaries fled to the Principality of Serbia.
 Serbian commander, and later politician, Ilija Garašanin (1812–1874) contacted these Polish emigrees.
 It was a Pole, Adam Czartoryski, who initiated the Načertanije project (the precursor to Greater Serbia).
+While in 1804, during his mandate as a Russian foreign minister, Czartoryski tended to dismiss what he perceived as Serb ambitious requests, he later substantially changed his view when as one of the exiled Polish leaders he perceived the Principality of Serbia as the key member of the future anti-imperialist (Austrian and Russian) aliance of small European states.

 The great Polish poet Adam Mickiewicz (1798–1855) thought highly of Serb epic poetry, and chose it as a theme of lectures at Collège de France.

 The Serbians and Poles were part of the Pan-Slavic Sokol organizations, along with other Slavic nations.

-World War I

 In March 1914, Serbian, French, Polish and Greek allied troops landed at Odessa.
 In the early fall of 1918, an Allied account said that Serbs and Poles in a region from the Urals to Volga had been recruited by a French officer.
 In 1918, Serbs and Poles together with Chinese, were part of the "Officer's Corps", a unit of the Russian Consul at Harbin.